 What is a Genuine Temporary Entrant (GTE)?

-- The value of your chosen course to your future
+The value of your chosen course for your future

 In order to determine whether you are meet the GTE requirement, you may be asked to attend an interview at your nearest Australian embassy or consulate.
 Some applicants will only need to fill in a visa application form.
 You should allow enough time for processing your Visa and the start of your academic program.
 This process can take a long time depending on your country of origin.